How long does it take to resolve a personal injury case?

 is the process by which both sides of a case obtain information from each other.
 This phase involves taking depositions and trading medical records, employment information, and expert reports and allows lawyers figure out what facts they will be likely to prove to a jury at trial and can adjust their strategic approach to the case regarding the possibility of settlement.

-Lawyers are often required to sift through thousands and thousands of pages of discovery produced by the in a case.
+Lawyers are often required to sift through thousands and thousands of pages of discovery produced by the defendant in a medical case.
 A good attorney knows what they need, how to it, how to spot it amongst all of the extra information, and how to use it to win a trial or obtain a larger settlement for the client.

 Step 6: Settlement Negotiations, Round II